hwayne/learntla-v2/docs/beginner/modules.rst

   Foo == INSTANCE Sequences

+.. index:: !
+(Namespace lookup)

 Namespace lookup is done with ``!``.
 So instead of writing ``Append(seq, 1)``, you'd write ``Foo!Append(seq, 1)``.

 .. tip::

-  Yes, you can in fact import a module in the middle of a `LET`.
+  Yes, you can import a module in the middle of a `LET`.

   ::